Skip Navigation

 How do I fix mismatched aria-labels and visual labels?

-Now that you know mismatching aria-label and visual labels is harmful for speech-input users, how do you go about preventing that harm?
-First, I'd recommend reading Playing with state by Sarah Higley and Be Careful with Dynamic Accessible Names by Adrian Roselli.
+Now that you know mismatching aria-label and visual labels is harmful to speech-input users, how do you go about preventing that harm?
+First, I’d recommend reading Playing with state by Sarah Higley and Be Careful with Dynamic Accessible Names by Adrian Roselli.

 Second, think about whether or not you need to provide an aria-label for the element that differs from its visual label.
 Some cases that come to mind:

-After you've spent time thinking thoroughly about your aria-labels and visual labels, make the updates and test them with your users.
-It's hard for us to know if something is usable if it doesn't intersect with our own needs.
-The only experiences we can truly be experts of are our own.
-Don't miss the step where you get your information from the source of truth: your users with expertise in their lived experiences.
+After you’ve spent time thinking thoroughly about your aria-labels and visual labels, make the updates and test them with your users.
+It’s hard for us to know if something is usable if it doesn’t intersect with our own needs.
+The only experiences we can truly be experts in are our own.
+Don’t miss the step where you get your information from the source of truth: your users with expertise in their lived experiences.

 Back to Top